-Other types of back pain include nerve root pain, often called sciatica.
-This type of back pain is less common and by definition means that a nerve coming out from the spinal cord is irritated or compressed by a joint or disc but more often by muscle spasm and/or congestion in the area.
+Low back pain may include nerve root pain, often called sciatica.
+This type of pain is related to a nerve coming out from the spinal cord being irritated or compressed by a joint or disc but more often by muscle spasm and/or congestion in the area.
 A facet joint sprain in the lower back with resultant muscle spasm can cause sciatica as can sacro-iliac lesions.
-Varying levels of discomfort are felt along the course of the nerve, often down the leg and sometimes as far as the calf and foot.
+Varying levels of discomfort are felt along the course of the nerve, in the buttock and down the leg and sometimes as far as the calf, foot and toes.
 Symptoms such as numbness, pins and needles and weakness can be felt.
 Sciatica can just be a numb toe - so if you do experience some weird signs and symptoms, come and see us.

 90% of back pain is in the soft tissues!